Hazza bin Zayed Stadium: Location and design

-The 25,000 seat stadium is located in Al Ain, approximately 150 km east of Abu Dhabi City, close to the borders of Oman.
+The 25,000 seat stadium is located in Al-Ain, approximately 150 km east of Abu Dhabi City, close to the borders of Oman.
 It was designed and built under a contract for a multi-functional stadium in the United Arab Emirates.

 Client was represented by AAFAQ Holdings.
 The project was realised in close cooperation with sister companies BAM Sports, specialised in stadium construction, and BAM Contractors from Ireland.
 The scope of work included the construction of a multi-functional stadium with a gross floor area of 45,000 square metres.
 In addition BAM built a six-storey office building, a sports hall and external works comprising roads, car parking, playing fields and landscaping.
-The stadium architects were London based Pattern Design.
+The stadium architects were London based BDP Pattern.

 One of the most characteristic elements of the stadium is the external facade which consists of fabric elements resembling the trunk of a palm tree that also can be lighted by LED lights in 15 different content modes.
 On the top of the stadium roof, 200 floodlights are fixed to provide the illumination of after-dark soccer games.
 Due to the extreme temperatures during the hot summer months, the palm bowl shape of the roof also provides pleasant conditions for both the players and the fans.
 It is one of the stadium's unique features, which is designed in a way that matches can take place in the shadow after 5pm.
 On the inside, it reveals the complex geometry of its cantilevered steel trusses, which was achieved by using robotic cutting and welding technology.
 The stadium is the first stadium in the world to featuring a unique parasol roof designed specifically to fully shade all fans.

 Hazza Bin Zayed Stadium was voted Stadium of the Year 2014.